Harris County Pct. 5 chief deputy arrested in undercover prostitution sting in Montgomery County, sheriff says

-MONTGOMERY COUNTY, Texas — The chief deputy for the Harris County Precinct 5 Constable’s Office was arrested in an undercover prostitution operation in Montgomery County Wednesday night, according to Montgomery County Sheriff’s Office.
+MONTGOMERY COUNTY, Texas — An assistant chief deputy for the Harris County Precinct 5 Constable’s Office was arrested in an undercover prostitution sting in Montgomery County Wednesday night, according to Montgomery County Sheriff’s Office.

 Pct.
 5 Chief Deputy Brian Harris was among the 14 people arrested by Montgomery County’s organized crime unit at a local hotel, the sheriff’s office said.
 The sting was conducted with the Human Trafficking Alliance.

 Harris was charged with solicitation of prostitution, which is a felony.
-He is being held in the Montgomery County Jail.
+He is being held in the Montgomery County Jail on after his bond was set at $1,500.

 Precinct 5 Constable Ted Heap was notified Wednesday night that Harris was arrested in Montgomery County.
 He said Harris has been relieved of duty.